 Certified Park and Recreation Executive (CPRE)

 - The CPRE designation is a mastery-level credential focusing on the practical knowledge and current real-world skills necessary in today’s changing park and recreation environment.
-There are currently five CPREs in North Dakota; two employed at BPRD are Kevin Klipfel and Tony Schmitt.
+There are currently five CPREs in North Dakota; one is employed at BPRD, Executive Director Kevin Klipfel.

 Certified Park and Recreation Professional (CPRP)

 - The CPRP designation shows that an individual has met education and experience qualifications and illustrates commitment to the profession as well as knowledge and understanding of key concepts within parks and recreation.
-There are currently 22 CPRPs in North Dakota; seven employed at BPRD are Ethan, Eberle, RaNae Jochim, Katrina Hanenberg, Dave Mayer, Ryan Geerdes, Dylan Thiem and Mike Wald.
+There are currently 22 CPRPs in North Dakota; seven employed at BPRD are Ethan Eberle, RaNae Jochim, Dave Mayer, Ryan Geerdes, Dylan Thiem and Mike Wald.

 Certified Playground Safety Inspectors (CPSI)